Congratulations 2018 Educational Award Winners!

 America — $10,000 in Products

-Northeastern University, USA – submitted by Liu Yongmin
+Northeastern University, USA – submitted by Yongmin Liu

 For the development of ultra-thin metasurfaces to create a new type of augmented reality glasses with small form factor, wide field of view (FOV), high coupling efficiency, and suppressed chromatic aberration.
 Metasurfaces enable arbitrary wave shaping with unprecedented efficiency and flexibility at a thickness comparable to, or smaller than, the wavelength of light.
 By consolidating photonic metasurfaces and thin-film optical waveguides, the goal is to develop highly compact and integrated imaging systems for near-eye optics that are applicable to AR.
 This project serves as a unique platform to transform fundamental research into new AR technologies that will significantly impact many fields, including health care, military, navigation, and entertainment.